 His involvement with the school started prior to the arrival of the first children, by organising a team of Royal Navy sailors to come and assist in the final preparations for opening.
 This naval connection has continued with periodic visits by naval staff to conduct exciting Science, Technology, Engineering and Maths (STEM) workshops.

 With over 20 years experience as a Weapons Electronic Engineer, Dan has had a varied career ranging from the Arctic Circle to the South Atlantic.
 He is currently in a training role, teaching the next generation of Royal Navy platforms as well as a number of international navies to prepare for future tasking.

 A keen footballer and cyclist, Dan aims to spend the next 3 years whilst based in UK waters concentrating on his family and their new start in a new community and a fantastic new school.

-Yasmin is a Governor at Sherford Vale School.
+Yasmin is a member of Sherford Vale Local Governing Board.

 She has three children, two who already attend the school and one planning to join Nursery when she is old enough.
 Yasmin is originally from Hampshire and now works at the University of Plymouth as a Lecturer in Mental Health Nursing.

 Prior to this role Yasmin worked within the Child and Adolescent Mental Health Service, and Infant Mental Health Team in Plymouth.

 Yasmin has considerable experience in Safeguarding Children and in mental health promotion and mental health difficulties across all ages (infant, child and adult).